Guide - A Costa da Morte, Travelling Through Eastern Route

 Return to the road from Malpica to Ponteceso that you temporarily left to visit the Punta Nariga Lighthouse.
 Continue towards Ponteceso, but before that, take a slight detour to Corme to visit O Roncudo, known for producing some of the world's best barnacles from these rocks.

 On the way, you'll also get a glimpse of the beautiful Balarés beach.
-And if you haven't had lunch yet you will love to do it in:
+And if you haven't had lunch yet you'll love stopping here.

 Punta Roncudo in Corme